akhter05/qa-frontend-challenge-solution/README.md

 1. Download the project.

 2. The base URL in Cypress.JSON file has been set to 'https://tajawal.com?ncr=1'.
-If no URL is passed from command line then this base URL will be used by test file.
+If no URL is passed from command line then this base URL will be used by test files.

 3. To override the base URL in Cypress.JSON file, execute below commands;